Probing the Higgs Portal at the Fermilab Short-Baseline Neutrino Experiments: Simulation validation

 Given the tight experimental constraints on the mixing angle, we will be working in the regime $\theta \ll 1$.
 Additional interactions between the scalar and the Higgs (e.g., $h S S$), while important for higher energy collisions at the LHC, will not be relevant for the SBN experiments.
 As $S$ inherits its couplings in Eq.~(\ref{eq:L-S}) to SM particles from the Higgs, many important phenomenological considerations can be recycled from light Higgs boson studies carried out decades ago~\cite{Gunion:1989we}.

 Starting from the Lagrangian (\ref{eq:L-S}) we can compute the decay rates of the dark scalar.
 The partial width to charged leptons is given by

 For $m_S > 2 m_\pi$ hadronic decays of the scalar become important.
-The description of hadronic decays is complicated by strong interactions and resonance effects leading to a large theoretical uncertainty in the decay width for scalar masses of order 1 GeV.
-However, SBN will be sensitive to scalars in the mass range of a few hundred MeV and below, and in this regime the the two pion decay can be described using chiral perturbation theory\footnote{Results for scalars with general couplings to SM particles can be found in Ref.~\cite{Batell:2018fqo}.}~\cite{Voloshin:1985tc,Donoghue:1990xh},
+The description of hadronic decays is complicated by strong interactions and resonance effects leading to sizable theoretical uncertainty in the decay width for scalar masses of order 1 GeV.
+The total two pion decay for $\pi^0 \pi^0$ and $\pi^+ \pi^+$ can be described as\footnote{Results for scalars with general couplings to SM particles can be found in Ref.~\cite{Batell:2018fqo}.}~\cite{Voloshin:1985tc,Donoghue:1990xh}